AntonGavGav/alo_informatyka_klassaA/README.md

 # Solutions for ALO Tasks

 Solutions for all ALO IT tasks for class "a", teacher: Piotr Gago
+##### NOTE:
+To download a file click a link of a file you want to download and then copy it's link and paste it into this website: https://download-directory.github.io/, and you have it:)

 ### [Liceum_2A_ASD](./ASD)
 | Task                                                 | Solution                                            | Mark  |